nobleo/full_coverage_path_planner/README.md

 **Affiliation: Nobleo Projects BV, Eindhoven, the Netherlands**

-The Full Coverage Path Planner package has been tested under [ROS] Melodic and Ubuntu 18.04.
+The Modified package has been tested under [ROS] Noetic and Ubuntu 20.04.

 ## Installation